ProjectOpenSea/operator-filter-registry/README.md

 This repository contains a number of tools to help token contracts manage the operators allowed to transfer tokens on behalf of users - including the smart contracts and delegates of marketplaces that do not respect creator fees.

-This is not a foolproof approach - but it makes it especially difficult to bypass royalties at scale.
+This is not a foolproof approach - but it makes it especially difficult to bypass creator fees at scale.

 ## Creator Fee Enforcement

 OpenSea will enforce creator fees for smart contracts that make best efforts to filter transfers from operators known to not respect creator fees.
 This registry facilitates that process by providing smart contracts that interface with the registry automatically, including automatically subscribing to OpenSea's list of filtered operators.

-Use of this registry is not required, nor is it required for a token contract to subscribe to OpenSea's list specifically.
-Lists may be managed as creators see fit.
+Use of this registry is not required, nor is it required for a token contract to "subscribe"" to OpenSea's list within this registry.
+Subscriptions can be changed or removed at any time.
+Filtered operators and codehashes may likewise be added or removed at any time.

-However, there are certain contracts that are filtered by the default subscription, and must be filtered in order to be eligible for creator fee enforcement on OpenSea.
+There are certain contracts that are filtered by the default subscription, and must be filtered in order to be eligible for creator fee enforcement on OpenSea.
+Contract owners may implement their own filtering outside of this registry, or they may use this registry to curate their own lists of filtered operators.

 ## Filtered addresses